-Usually it is a lack of maintenance that causes problems on homes but ironically one of the main reasons for deck deterioration is too much maintenance.
-With the best of intentions many home owners subject their decks to brutal assaults with a pressure washer ever year.
-Understanding what your deck is made of and how it was treated will help prevent damage when you power wash your deck.
+Usually it’s a lack of maintenance that causes problems on homes.
+Ironically one reasons for deck deterioration is too much maintenance.
+With the best of intentions many home owners subject their deck to brutal assaults with a pressure washer ever year.
+Understanding the process of how the wood in your deck was pressure treated may reduce the chance of damaging it during cleaning.

 Improper use of a pressure washer can contribute to loss of the vital preservatives in treated wood.
-Pressure washers are all too often used at too high pressure for treated decks and while they wash away the dirt and stains they also blast away the preservatives that are the life blood of a deck.
-You can however, power wash your deck without diminishing it’s longevity using the methods detailed herein.
+Pressure washers are often used at too high pressure for treated decks.
+Consequently, in addition to washing away the dirt and stains they also blast away the preservatives that are the life blood of a deck.
+It is possible however to power wash a deck without causing any harm.

-The right cleaning agents along with some patience will achieve great results without the damage of high pressure cleaning.
-First wet down the entire deck with clear water from a hose or pressure washer with a low pressure fan nozzle.
-Then using a pump up sprayer or siphon attachment apply liquid laundry detergent or a commercially available deck cleaner to the entire deck.
+The right cleaning agents along with some patience can achieve great results without the damage of high pressure cleaning.
+First, wet down the entire deck with clear water from a hose.
+Alternatively, use a pressure washer with a low pressure fan nozzle.
+Then, using a pump up sprayer or siphon attachment apply a commercially available deck cleaner or liquid laundry detergent to the entire deck.
 Additionally, bleach or some other mildewcide may be used on areas with heavy stains.
 Next, let the cleaner work for about 10 to 15 minuets.
 A quick scrub with a soft bristle brush should loosen any difficult stains.
-Finally, rinse with a hose or pressure washer with a low pressure fan tip never letting the tip get closer than 12” to the deck.
-Repeat the above process for stubborn stains.
-Be sure to rinse nearby plants thoroughly.
+Finally, rinse with a hose or pressure washer using a low pressure fan tip.
+Never let the tip get closer than about 12” to the deck.
+Repeat the process as needed to remove stubborn stains.
+After that, be sure to rinse nearby surfaces and plants thoroughly.

-To avoid damaging any plants around your deck wet them down with clear water prior to using any deck cleaners.
-Rinse any cleaner over-spray off nearby plants while you are waiting for the cleaner to work and after the deck cleaning is completed.
+Avoid damaging plants around your deck by wetting them down with clear water prior to using any deck cleaners.
+Rinse over-spray off nearby plants while the cleaner is working and after the deck cleaning is completed.
 Rinse surfaces adjacent to the deck before and after cleaning.
 Finally, empty all containers that may hold contaminated water to prevent accidental exposure to children or pets.

 This method will allow you to power wash and clean your deck without washing away the preservatives that protect it.
-Check out evolution of treated decks for more insights on deck longevity.
+Check out evolution of treated decks for more insights on how decks have changed.
 Read staining decks and deck sealant for tips on keeping you deck looking good longer.

 Check back for more maintenance tips and visit our website Gallery page to see photos of our work.